Ranking Survey: How to Do Ranking in Google Forms

 of the page and enter your desired name.
 Then, add a description by clicking on the "Form description" text below the form name.

-Now, we’ll add a ranking question.
+Now, we’ll add a ranking question to your ranked choice poll in Google Forms.

 On the left of your first question, you’ll see a dropdown of question types.
 Google Forms has many types of questions, like multiple choice, checkboxes, and short answers.
 For our purposes, we’ll want to choose the “Multiple choice grid” option.
 This kind of question has columns and rows, each with bubbles to fill in.